-If a member city later wishes to amend its LWMP, it must submit the proposed amendment to the BDWMO for review following the procedure described in Minnesota Rules 8410.0160.
+If a member city later wishes to amend its LWMP, it must submit the proposed amendment to the BDWMO and the Metropolitan Council for review and approval.
+The BDWMO will complete its review and approve the amendment or provide comment within 60 days.
 Member cities are encouraged to consult with the BDWMO staff early on in their local planning process.
 The BDWMO will work closely with member cities in local plan preparation, review, and implementation.